umaa-java-sept-2020/core-java-examples/documents/activities/constructors.md

-* Write a simple example of a Product class where it uses this with paremeterized constructor.
+* Write a simple example of a Product class where it uses this constructor with paremeterized constructor.
 * What is StackOverflowError.
 When it occurs.
 It comes under which package in java library.
 * Will the below code compile?
 Find the output of the below code.
 ```java